brianneoberson/HTCV-Project/README.md

 ## Dataset
 ### Cow
 As mentioned in our report, we conducted our first experiments using a synthetic cow dataset provided by PyTorch3D.
-This dataset can be downloaded from this link.
-(TODO)
+This dataset can be downloaded from this [link](https://drive.google.com/drive/folders/1W6MFpS2FkLUoGqJy4lKFQfj4i1l-9VFi?usp=drive_link).
 ### Panoptic Studio
 We use the data provided by [PanopticStudio](http://domedb.perception.cs.cmu.edu/).
 Downloading the data takes a long time, as we are downloading 31 videos.
-We provide a google drive link with one example data already extracted and segmented (*TO-DO* ).
+We provide a google drive link with one example data already extracted and segmented [here](https://drive.google.com/drive/folders/1W6MFpS2FkLUoGqJy4lKFQfj4i1l-9VFi?usp=drive_link).
 Here are the steps to download and prepare a scene of your choice:

 - Choose the scene from PanopticStudio's [list of scenes](https://docs.google.com/spreadsheets/d/1eoe74dHRtoMVVFLKCTJkAtF8zqxAnoo2Nt15CYYvHEE/edit#gid=1333444170), for example take the scene named "150821_dance285".
 - Download the scene videos (we only use the HD videos):